zydezu/ModernX/README.md

 ### Description (only on certain videos)

 - `Left mouse button` show the full description, use `up arrow`, `down arrow` or `scroll wheel` to scroll through it
+- `Tab`/`Shift+Tab` cycle through links found in the description
+- `Enter` open the selected link, or close the description if no link is selected

 ### Seekbar